-The only forms of CBD and medical marijuana products allowed in Utah are capsules and tables, oils and tinctures, transdermal preparations, concentrates (wax or resin), as well as lozenges.
+The only forms of CBD and medical marijuana products allowed in Utah are capsules and tablets, oils and tinctures, transdermal preparations, concentrates (wax or resin), and lozenges.

 Unprocessed marijuana flowers are allowed.
 However, these can only be consumed through flameless methods, not smoking.